 - Botswana: Okavango Delta Luxury Safari

 - Madagascar: From the Highground to the East Coast

 - Turkey: The Cappadocia Trails

 I have been a keen cyclist for many years, so can relate to anyone who wants to take a sabbatical and get out on two wheels.

 There are many different options you could take, but I gave myself some time to dream, and this is what I came up with….

 RIDE THE TOUR DE FRANCE: This book maps out every Tour De France route up to 2014.
 Pick one, plan your route and be one of very few amateurs who can say ‘I’ve ridden the Tour De France!’.
 Most routes are around 3500km, so with some time built in for sightseeing could easily take up a couple of months

 CLIMB THE BIGGEST MOUNTAINS IN EUROPE: These are the legendary mountain climbs of Europe, the ones cyclist boast about conquering.
 What about ticking them all off?
 Buy a bike box, and a rucksack then map your way around Europe to combine pain with travel!

 COMPLETE THE TOUR D’AFRIQUE: Over 11,000km on the classic route from Cairo to Cape Town.
 88 days of riding, 4 months, 10 countries.
 From the Pyramids to Table mountain, this would truly be a cycling adventure to remember for a lifetime!

 RIDE THE WORLD!: This really is the ultimate dream.
 I have a friend who took just over a year off, headed east, and then crossed America before coming back to England.
-If you’re really brave, this post lists a 4 year route through 60 countries, and covering 46,000 miles!
+If you’re really brave, this post lists a 4-year route through 60 countries, and covers 46,000 miles!